pchengi/cmorfixer_env/README.md

 - A tool to create an environment to allow easy use of the [cmor-fixer tool](https://github.com/EC-Earth/cmor-fixer)

+- cmorfixer_env v4.0 is a singularity container which comes with preinstalled miniforge3
 - cmorfixer_env v3.0 (legacy) is a singularity container which comes with preinstalled miniconda3
 - Upstream cmor-fixer has now moved away from miniconda to miniforge and cmorfixer_env has also now done the same.